turingschool/backend-curriculum-site/module1/lessons/productive_struggle.md

 ### Remember
-Unproductive struggle is independent of whether/how long it takes you to find a working solution.
+Unproductive struggle is independent of how long it takes you to find a working solution.
 It _is_, however, recognizing when you've stopped learning.